openmoney/island_monies/README.md

 # island_monies

-A simple script to demonstrate the emergence of island monies
+A simple script to demonstrate the emergence of _island monies_ (a simplistic illustration of some _open money_ properties).

 ## Installation